Mariewelt/OpenChem/docs/sources/how_to_run_tutorial.rst

 In this tutorial we will discuss how to construct and run models in OpenChem without writing any code.

-Models in Openchem are defined in Python configuration file as a dictionary of parameters.
+Models in OpenChem are defined in Python configuration file as a dictionary of parameters.
 The dictionary must contain parameters that define how to run/train/evaluate a model as well as parameters defining model architecture.
-Openchem also contains 2 Python files run.py and launch.py that handle model creation and launching distributed processes.
+OpenChem also contains 2 Python files run.py and launch.py that handle model creation and launching distributed processes.